voltura/WeekNumber/README.md

 ## Installation
 Download installer and run to install, to remove the application run the uninstaller or use Windows *Add or remove programs* feature or via the Control Panels *Programs And Features* section.
 If you downloaded WeekNumber.zip via *Download latest release* first unzip the archive, then run the installer.

-To silently install call the installer with /S parameter.
-> WeekNumber_{VERSION}_Installer.exe /S

-To silently uninstall call the uninstaller with /S parameter.
-> Uninstall WeekNumber.exe /S

 ### Installation notes

 1) Choose to keep the file downloaded if prompted